itaditya/workshop-platform/README.md

 **Create evaluator tests**

 You can also add an evaluator for each exercise like we do in `src/exercise-tests` folder.
-Run it with `yarn test-exercises`.
+Run it with `yarn test-challenges`.

 **Use JSON APIs**